guangxinsuuu/Positive-and-Unlabeled-Learning-from-Imbalanced-Data/README.md

 # ImbalancedPU
-Code for the paper named "Positive-Unlabeled Learning from Imbalanced Data"[1] which has been accepted by IJCAI-21
+Code for the paper named "Positive-Unlabeled Learning from Imbalanced Data"[1] which has been accepted by IJCAI-21.
+In this paper, we propose a general learning objective for PU learning targeting specially at imbalanced data which named ImbalancedPU.

-There are two folders named "ImbalancedSelfPU" and "ImbalancednnPU":
+There are two folders named "ImbalancedSelfPU" and "ImbalancednnPU" which involve the methods that the paper compared:

 ## ImbalancedSelfPU